fziviello/Forecast-Trading/README.md

   - `learning_rate`: The learning rate to optimize the weights
   - `optimizer`: The optimization algorithm (e.g. adam, rmsprop)

+For env management you can create the `secret.env` file in the project root where you can create the production keys

 ## Args Parameters